lynnfaraday/aresmush.com/tutorials/code/dev-tools.md

   * version: Ubuntu
   * memory: 512MB
   * hard disk: 10GB virtual memory hard disk (VirtualBox Disk Image, fixed size)
 4. Download the Ubuntu **Server Install Image**.
-The current version is [here](http://releases.ubuntu.com/18.04/ubuntu-18.04.1-live-server-amd64.iso), but this may change over time.
+The current version is [here](http://releases.ubuntu.com/bionic/ubuntu-18.04.2-live-server-amd64.iso), but this may change over time.
+You want the latest 18.04 "server install image".
+If you have trouble getting the 64-bit version to work (which apparently can happen on some versions of Windows), you can try the 32-bit "server install image" of 16.04 instead.
 5. Start the VM.
 6. When asked for the startup disk, browse to and select the Ubuntu ISO image you downloaded.
 7. Run through the Ubuntu setup using the default options.
 Create an ares user and save its password.